Sooraj-wq/unfail.io/README.md

 - The splash screen is shown initially with a fade-out animation before revealing the main interface.
 - Once the splash fades, a random sarcastic quote is displayed alongside an input field where users can describe what went wrong.
-- On submission, the input is sent to a backend API route (`/api/get-solution`), which processes the request (mock or real logic) and returns a motivational quote, suggested solutions, related news articles, YouTube video guides, and personality stories.
+- On submission, the input is sent to a backend API route (`/api/get-solution`), which processes the request (mock or real logic) and returns a funny and sarcastic motivational quote, suggested solutions, related news articles, YouTube video guides, and personality stories, all meant to motivate and demotivate the user simultaneously.
 - The frontend then animates the display of the response with sections styled using a custom sketchy border effect.
 - Additional UI features include smooth transitions, loading states, and error handling to maintain a polished user experience.
 - Iconography is handled by the Lucide-react library to complement the sarcastic, playful tone.